Minds-On-Design-Lab/Giving-Impact-API/sections/webhooks.md

 ## Hook Failures

-Imagine your URL endpoint becomes unavailible for a time, what happens when events fire and we can't connect to make a successful call?
+Imagine your URL endpoint becomes unavailable for a time, what happens when events fire and we can't connect to make a successful call?

 In the event of a failed hook request, our service will: